adaltas/node-each/doc/index.md

     Called only if all the callback have been handled successfully.
 The total number of traversed item is provided in the callback as the first argument.
 -   `both`
     Called only once all the items have been handled.
 It is a conveniency event combining the `error` and `end` event in one call.
-Return the error object if any as a first argument and the number of traversed items as the second argument.
+Called with the error object or null as a first argument and the number of traversed items as the second argument.
 In case of an error, this number correspond to the number of item callbacks which called next.

 Parallelization modes
 ---------------------